Ironclad-Project/Ironclad/SECURITY.md

 ## Supported Versions

-Ironclad right now is pre 1.X.X, thus making support of stable releases not a priority.
+Ironclad right now is pre 1.X.X, making support of stable releases not a priority.
 The code just changes too much to be able to make any guarantees of the sort.

+Once Ironclad enters 1.X, this section will contain a list of the currently supported versions, support deadlines, and the like.

 ## Reporting a Vulnerability